katyatokarev/MIST-4610-Project-1/README.md

 ![image](https://github.com/user-attachments/assets/bcefdc92-985f-42c5-ad5a-e7b71435c45b)
 ![image](https://github.com/user-attachments/assets/4a9a01c7-c112-4a27-879a-c69df359d5ca)

-Query 3: Get all pending orders, sorted by most recent This query retrieves all unfulfilled orders that are still marked as "Pending"and sorts them so that the newest orders appear first.
+Query 3: Get all pending and processing orders, sorted by most recent This query retrieves all unfulfilled orders that are still marked as "Pending" or "Processing" and sorts them so that the newest orders appear first.
 It also ensures no orders are left waiting too long, improving customer satisfaction, helps prioritize recent and urgent orders for better workflow management, and is useful for tracking order delays and resolving bottlenecks in the baking process.
 <img width="471" alt="Screenshot 2025-03-17 at 8 56 44 PM" src="https://github.com/user-attachments/assets/3e3f8086-5c5f-4a05-8f23-f44be071a863" />
 <img width="334" alt="Screenshot 2025-03-17 at 8 57 05 PM" src="https://github.com/user-attachments/assets/eb37f8ad-b34e-4607-9e56-af8ff2abd493" />